emard/esp32synscan/README.md

 # Principle of operation

-When ESP32 receives UDP packet at port 11880 it sends it via UART 9600,8,n,1
+ESP32 listens to UDP packets at port 11880 each packet received is checked with regex if seems valid then ESP32 sends it via UART 9600,8,n,1

-When data are received at UART and 20 ms of idle UART passes, send data over UDP back to host IP from which recent UDP was receiver.
+When data are received at UART ESP32 checks validity and if valid sends over UDP back to host IP from which recent UDP was received.

 # Electrical